Click here to request a quote.

 Our staff consists of a number of species specialists for our top selling products, such as Teak, Ipe, Genuine Mahogany, Cherry, and Walnut.
+Our hardwood lumber graders set rigorous standards for the quality of our products and we feel strongly about the top notch quality of all our hardwoods.
 Simply fill us in on the details of your project or let us know what wood species you’re interested in, and we can connect you with the appropriate specialist.

 Below is a sampling of some of the most popular species of hardwood lumber that we carry.
 If you don’t see what you’re looking for, please do not hesitate to contact us via phone or email.
 If we don’t seem to have what you need, we’re more than willing to work with you to find a solution or propose an alternative.

 Teak is an outstanding exterior wood prized for its beautiful golden brown color, straight grain, and extreme durability.
 It is used extensively in the marine industry for boat decking.
 Burmese Teak has a high silica content, making it tough to machine but practically impervious to rot and insect damage.
 Durable Teak has been proven to withstand the elements better than just about all other species.
 Learn more.